harry7557558/Graphics/numerical/README.md

 Numerical algorithms used in computer graphics.

 Used by code in this repository.
-Add the `Graphics` folder to additional include directory in compiler settings.
+Add `Graphics` folder in the compiler additional include directory settings.

 Avoid object orientation for simplicity and performance.

-Files started with an underscore are used to debug header files.
+Files started with an underscore are used for debugging header files.

 --------